 We can't even tell the truth about their guy.

-So would somebody tell me how we're supposed to win the election?
+So, would somebody tell me how we're supposed to win the election?

 We can't tell the truth about Obama.

-We got to deal with lies about our guy.
+We've got to deal with lies about our guy.

-We can't tell the truth about Obama to how do we run the campaign?
+How do we run the campaign?

 I need some extraordinarily expert political consultant to tell me how we do this.

-Now compare the level of outrage, excuse me.
+Now, compare the level of outrage.

 There's outrage over Sununu's remarks, and there's outrage over my remarks.